rruuaanng/rruuaanng/README.md

 Access to the source code is a precondition for this.

 Developments in technology and network use have made these freedoms even more important now than they were in 1983.

-## --About Me--
-I'm an industrial control engineer, and right now I'm working on development of motors, digital power supplies, and inertial navigation systems.
-I've also been deeply engaged in projects related to EC (Embedded Controller), VFD(Variable-Frequency Drives) and hardware abstraction layers (HAL).
-These technologies are applied in controllers for high-speed trains, and generator unit power transmission.